How to Get Started with Gestational Surrogacy

 Look Into Ways to Finance

-Although the cost of becoming parents is priceless, surrogacy comes with a price tag that can add up fast and leave you feeling uneasy.
-It’s important to know that there are ways to help finance the cost of the surrogacy program.
-If you and your partner currently own a home, consider looking into a low-interest home equity loan.
+• Home Equity Loan: If you own a home consider applying for a low-interest home equity loan.
 Home equity loans provide borrowers with a large, lump sum payment that can be paid back in fixed installments over a predetermined period.
 Because you can use the money for just about anything, it’s a great option for funding surrogacy program costs.

-Crowdfunding on GoFundMe is another way to help raise money to pay for the program.
+• Crowdfunding: Crowdfunding on GoFundMe is another way to help raise money to pay for the program.
 You’ll start by asking a large group of people to donate an affordable amount over a small period.
 By using crowdfunding, it’ll be easier to reach people outside your network.

-Lastly, consider applying for a surrogacy grant.
+• Surrogacy Grants: Consider applying for a surrogacy grant.
 This is a fundraiser or scholarship run by a nonprofit organization.
 Unlike a loan, however, surrogacy grants do not need to be repaid.

 Learn How the Matching Process Works

-A few things to think about when choosing your surrogate are where they’re located, the qualities you’re looking for, and the level of communication you expect to have.
 Communication is key because you’ll likely be in close touch while waiting for the baby’s due date.
 If you’re not the best about being open, find ways to help improve your communication skills.
 This will make it easier to be candid with your surrogate and improve the chances that you will have a close relationship throughout your journey.

 Every surrogate at FSC has been pre-screened and has gone through extensive background checks to ensure the safety of all parties involved.
 The pre-screening process includes: